by James Culross, from Founders and Pioneers of Modern Missions, 1899

 On August the 1st, 1814, Mr. and Mrs. Carey arrived in India in good health.
 They received a hearty and affectionate welcome and it was hoped would share the missionary work carried on at Serampore.
 As it turned out, however, his sphere of labour was Calcutta, where, in conjunction with Mr. Lawson, he at once began his mission-work.
 His first business was to acquire the language, and to take in land Christian work among the soldiers in the fort.
 In 1816, Eustace Carey in conjunction with Mr. Lawson was set apart to the co-pastorate of the church.
 On 31 st January, 1816, Dr. Carey writes to his sisters, Eustace lives at Calcutta, he and brother Lawson were on the second Sabbath of this year set apart to the office of co-pastor with us over the Church in Calcutta where they both reside, Eustace is a very good preacher, and much esteemed.”
 The missionaries residing in Calcutta, and known as the Junior Brethren, united in forming an auxiliary missionary society known as the Calcutta Union, with the hope of enlarging the sphere of usefulness by itinerancies throughout the province of Bengal.
 In February, 1819, the Junior Brethren sent home a long account of the state of the work and the means taken to extend it.
 This letter is signed by John Lawson, Eustace Carey, William Yates, James Penney, W. H. Pearse, and William Adam.
 The same brethren sent home another long letter dated April, 1819, describing both their encouragements and disappointments.
 On the whole there is distinct progress, and un-flagging perseverance.

-“It is true I knew him well was often with him at public meetings during his long period of deputation work.
+“It is true I knew him well and was often with him at public meetings during his long period of deputation work.
 He was a devout man, and finding, as he did, that such constant deputation work, with suppers after meeting and mingling with company was injurious to that close communion and contact with the Unseen which he desired, he made it a rule in later years to retire at ten o’clock to his chamber, and also, where arrangements admitted, to keep his mornings sacred to himself.
-When I saw him soon after his return he was in appearance in manner in style of speech and mode of address severely and takingly chaste.
+When I saw him soon after his return he was in appearance, in manner, in style of speech and mode of address, severely and takingly chaste.
 I know no more fitting word to use.
 But in process of time, and specially towards the close of his work, he underwent one of the most striking transformations I have ever known.
-Such gesticulations, such Oriental salaaming on the platform such heaping up of adjective upon adjective of all sorts and sizes such a way with him altogether that people laughed at his half grotesque manifestations.”
+Such gesticulations, such Oriental salaaming on the platform, such heaping up of adjective upon adjective of all sorts and sizes, such a way with him altogether that people laughed at his half grotesque manifestations.”

 Incessant speaking, after he was engaged to travel regularly for the Missionary Society, produced its natural effect in lessening the freshness of his manner and the novelty of his illustrations; but to the last he was a most acceptable occasional speaker on behalf of foreign missions.
 The last few years of his life were years of much weakness, and he died suddenly in his house in London on July 19th, 1855, losing consciousness when looking over the notes of a sermon he was preparing to deliver at Houghton Regis, Bedfordshire.
 He was 63 years of age.
 He was twice married, his second wife survived him.
 Three children Carey was born in India in 1840.
 His daughter grew up, William Fosbrook Carey (born in India) and Annie Carey, children of the first wife; and Eustace Carey, now of Garston, Liverpool, son of the second wife.
 William Fosbrook Carey had nine children.
 One of daughters, Emily, is the wife of the Rev. Robert E. Chettleborough, of Leighton Buzzard, the owner of the miniature of Eustace Carey reproduced in these pages.
 William Fosbrook Carey was for many years deacon of Cottage Green Baptist Church, Camberwell, London.